FMotalleb/gradle_repo_manager/README.md

 ## TODO

 - [x] remove a repository entry
+- [ ] config file to store repositories, pattern and directories
-- [ ] change a repository to another one
+- [x] change a repository to another one (can be done using omit)
 - [ ] change default pattern of maven repository